tgu-okta/okta.github.io/_source/_standards/SCIM/index.md

 For more details on user attribute updates to `/Users/{id}` SCIM endpoint, see [section 3.5.2](https://tools.ietf.org/html/rfc7644#section-3.5.2) of the [SCIM 2.0 Protocol Specification](https://tools.ietf.org/html/rfc7644).

-##### Filtering on `id`, `userName`, and `emails`
+##### Filtering on `userName eq`(required)

-Being able to filter results by the `id`, `userName`, or `emails` attributes is a critical part of working with Okta.

-Your SCIM API must be able to filter users by `userName` and should also support filtering by `id` and `emails`.
-Filtering support is required because most provisioning actions require the ability for Okta to determine if a user resource exists on your system.
-The filter Okta generates will be based on the `userName` field, following the pattern "userName eq "..." ".
+Your SCIM API must be able to filter users following the pattern userName eq "..." ".
+This filtering support is required because most provisioning actions require the ability for Okta to determine if a user resource exists on your system.

 Consider the scenario where an Okta customer with thousands of users has a provisioning integration with your system, which also